Avonmouth Light Railway: Operation

 The line eventually opened in 1908, probably on 1 April, and was closed on an unknown date but probably about 1931.

-The line was operated from the start by the Great Western and Midland Joint Railway Committee and transferred in 1927 to the ownership of the Joint Committee's successor companies, the London, Midland and Scottish Railway and the (post-Grouping) Great Western Railway.
+The line was operated from the start by the Great Western and Midland Joint Railway Committee and transferred by the London Midland and Scottish and Great Western Companies (Avonmouth Light Railway Transfer and Amendment) Order 1927 (SR&O 1927/388) to the ownership of the joint committee's successor companies, the London, Midland and Scottish Railway and the (post-Grouping) Great Western Railway.

-The ALR never carried paying passengers, and must have been intended solely to transport coal from the Joint Committee's sidings to the electricity installation, if this was indeed a generating station.
+The ALR never carried paying passengers, and must have been intended solely to transport coal from the joint committee's sidings to the electricity installation, if this was indeed a generating station.

 Little is known about the locomotives and rolling stock, operational history or personnel of the line.
 There are occasional mentions of it in oral history memoirs, but nothing that illuminates its business with precision.
 It appears that the Great Western Railway kept an engine in a shed by Portview Road to share the duties of servicing a coal yard and taking trucks along the ALR.
 It was distinguished by the fact that 100% of its staff were called up in the First World War – that is, both of them.